Syracuse University College of Law Waiting List FAQ’s

 Prospective students are always welcome to visit and talk with us.
 To the extent that your visit reinforces your commitment to enroll at Syracuse Law, that’s a good thing.

-All admitted applicants are automatically considered for available scholarships and grants.
+All admitted applicants are automatically considered for available scholarships.
 Being admitted from the waiting list does not preclude applicants from this consideration.
 That said, Syracuse Law has a limited financial aid budget and eligibility thresholds may change as the class nears capacity.

 We may contact you via phone, email or letter.
 You should ensure that we have updated contact information throughout the spring and summer.